January 17, 2020

 If GTM is installed on a page, you’ll see it as one of the items in Tag Assistant’s reports (including the Google Tag Manager ID itself).

 So there you have it.
 A pretty quick guide for the basic question.
 Personally, the fastest way to check the GTM ID is to look at the top right corner of your GTM user interface.
-If you have more Google Tag Manager questions, feel free to drop a comment below or join our Google Tag Manager Community.

 Google Tag Manager ID: Final words